First launched in Dubai. See what happened at Holistic Health Middle East →

 Opening remarks

-• Holistic Health World Series Founder and Event Director, Stefan Mullan
+• Holistic Health World Series Founder, Stefan Mullan

 Keynote presentation